Deterrence (film): Plot

 The nuclear bomb, approximately 100 megatons in force, results in the complete destruction of Baghdad.
 Iraq's retaliation begins and the majority of their missiles are shot down by NATO missile defense systems.
-However, whilst some of Iraq's missiles successfully land on their targets, they do not detonate in nuclear explosions, meaning that Baghdad is the only city destroyed - a development that surprises Emerson's staff.
+Whilst some of Iraq's missiles successfully land on their targets, their nuclear warheads do not detonate; Baghdad is the only city destroyed—a development that surprises Emerson's staff.

 As the snowstorm eases up, Emerson addresses the world once more via a TV broadcast.
-In the speech, Emerson reveals that it was actually the U.S. who secretly sold nuclear weapons to Iraq, using the French as intermediaries whilst pretending to know nothing about it.
-The plan was carried out in order to prevent Iraq from gaining an independent, fully functioning nuclear arsenal by instead selling them a deliberately sabotaged one that could never function properly as a nuclear capability.
+In the speech, Emerson reveals that it was actually the U.S. government that secretly sold nuclear weapons to Iraq, using the French as intermediaries whilst pretending to know nothing about it.
+The plan was carried out in order to prevent Iraq from gaining an independent, fully capable nuclear arsenal by instead selling them deliberately sabotaged missiles that could never function properly.
 As to why he carried out the threat against Iraq, Emerson publicly justifies his actions as a firm display that the U.S. would be prepared to defend itself from military threats with nuclear weapons if necessary.
 Privately, Emerson also predicts that his use of nuclear weapons will coerce China and North Korea into conceding the Second Korean War within months.

 Just before Emerson and his entourage leave the diner, Redford and Thompson ask what he meant by a "significant announcement" from the White House when they return to Washington.
 Emerson reveals that he plans to withdraw from the presidential campaign and serve out the rest of his predecessor's term rather than run for one of his own.
 In this, Emerson still justifies his actions during the crisis but concedes someone else should be the one to carry on the job of leading the U.S. in the future.